Before The Artist Comes Into The Recording Studio

 Often times, this "between" period is when I can hole up and do necessary "grunt work", whether that involves tidying up, organizing, comping, or merging of tracks, adding parts, or any other task that is going to set the table for a better mix.
 All of this helps us gain perspective and calm before the mixing job begins.

 Many have also likened the making of a record to building a house.
-Without a good set of blueprints in order, and solid foundation in place, all you'll wind up with is a shaky house that could fall apart at any moment, and, without both producer and engineer skill sets present, you will never get the best recording that you can.
+Without a good set of blueprints in order, and solid foundation in place, all we'll wind up with is a shaky house that could fall apart at any moment, and, without both producer and engineer skill sets present, we will never get the best recording we can.

 "Everyone's gotta wear a different hat.
 If we all tried to do the same thing, nothing would get done, Mick!" - Joel Kerr - G & J Audio